-DEPENDENCE MODELING & UNCERTAINTY QUANTIFICATION seeks to characterize the association between variables, through joint distribution and create scenarios through sampling technology.
-It is the science of quantitative characterization and reduction of uncertainties in both computational and real-world applications which aims to determine how likely certain outcomes are if some aspects of the system are not exactly known.
-To quantify and represent the uncertainty, a common approach is to generate a set of points by certain sampling technique to characterize the error distribution.
+DEPENDENCE MODELING & UNCERTAINTY QUANTIFICATION seeks to characterize the association between variables through joint distribution and create scenarios through sampling technology.
+It is the science of quantitative characterization and reduction of uncertainties in both computational and real-world applications that aims to determine how likely certain outcomes are if some aspects of the system are not exactly known.
+To quantify and represent the uncertainty, a common approach is to generate a set of points by certain sampling techniques to characterize the error distribution.

 The software tool performs dependence (of each renewable energy site) modeling through a copula-based method.
-Uncertainty quantification is then performed using the Latin Hypercube-based method to generate samples.
-The program generates a distribution of errors that characterize the data through the historical information.
+Uncertainty quantification is then performed using the Latin hypercube-based method to generate samples.
+The program generates a distribution of errors that characterize the data through historical information.
 The final scenario develops a scenario list of possible renewable generation forecasts.
 This scenario can be used for a variety of applications.
-One example is to develop a contingency list of possible renewable energy generation scenarios, for contingency analysis.
+One example is to develop a contingency list of possible renewable energy generation scenarios for contingency analysis.

 DEPENDENCE MEASUREMENT & CORRELATION looks to quantify the association between random variables and generate some easily computable indices to measure the strength of the dependence from observed data sets.